openedx-unsupported/edx-developer-docs/docs/developers_guide/micro_frontends_in_open_edx.rst

 ``PUBLISHER_BASE_URL``
   Example: ``https://publisher.example.com``
+  Status: DEPRECATED

-  The fully-qualified URL of the `Publisher Micro-frontend <https://github.com/edx/frontend-app-publisher>`_.
-Today this is only used by micro-frontends that are not offically supported in any Open edX release, such as the `Support Tools Micro-frontend <https://github.com/edx/frontend-app-support-tools>`_.  **As such, this should be considered deprecated and will be removed from a future release until such time as publisher itself is included.**
+  **This should be considered deprecated and will be removed from a future release until such time as publisher itself is included in an Open edX release.** The fully-qualified URL of the `Publisher Micro-frontend <https://github.com/edx/frontend-app-publisher>`_.
+Today this is only used by micro-frontends that are not offically supported in any Open edX release, such as the `Support Tools Micro-frontend <https://github.com/edx/frontend-app-support-tools>`_.

 ``ECOMMERCE_BASE_URL``
   ``Example: https://ecommerce.example.com``